mvk-pupils/stereo/README.md

 ```

 > Note: if you are using vcpkg, remember to specify the `-DCMAKE_TOOLCHAIN_FILE`
-> flag to point to your vcpkg bulid system [INSERT LINK HERE].
+> flag to point to your [vcpkg bulid system](https://github.com/Microsoft/vcpkg#quick-start).

-### Disabling Doxygen
+## Building Documentation with Doxygen

-If you don't want to build the documentation run cmake with:
+You can build the documentation by running

 ```
+$ mkdir build
+$ cd build
-$ cmake .. -D BUILD_DOCUMENTATION=OFF
+$ cmake .. -D BUILD_DOCUMENTATION=ON
 ```